 Can My Employer Fire Me?

-No this absolutely should not happen, but unfortunately some employers regardless of it being illegal will still retaliate.
-It’s illegal for an employer to fire its employees for getting hurt at work and/or filing a workers’ compensation claim.
 The employer should not discriminate or retaliate in any way. if this does happen it’s illegal and the employee should file a separate lawsuit against the employer.

-How Much Does A Workers’ Compensation Attorney Charge?
+How Much Does a Workers’ Compensation Attorney Charge?

-A workers’ comp attorney fee in New Jersey is governed by N.J.S.A. § 34:15-64 of the Workers’ Compensation Act.
-It most cases the Judge will award the attorney 25% of the gross award or settlement and in most cases the workers’ compensation insurance company will pay 60% of the attorney fee.
+In most cases the Judge will award the attorney 25% of the gross award or settlement and in most cases the workers’ compensation insurance company will pay 60% of the attorney fee.
 If the claim is not successful there is no attorney fee.

 Thus, for example: If the gross workers’ comp award or settlement was $20,000.00 the attorney fee would be $5,000.00 and the insurance company would pay $3,000.00.
 The $2,000.00 share would simply be deducted from the settlement or award by the insurance company which will pay the injured worker directly.

-What Happens When Treatment Is Over?
+What Happens When Treatment is Over?

 After treatment is completed exams will be scheduled by both sides.
 The doctors rendering the exams will issue reports that will evidence percentage of disability.
 Then the reports will be exchanged and the parties will work towards a resolution.
 Once the matter is resolved the insurance company is required to begin making payments within sixty (60) days, but it’s typically sooner.

 In cases resolved by way of an “Order Approving Settlement” or awarded a Judgment at trial, there is a right to re-open the case if the injuries become worse.
-This must be filed within two (2) years from the last date of compensation.
-Typically this is the date in which the last compensation check is received have the matter is initially resolved.
-If re-opened the worker may be entitled to:
+This is called a Re-Opener or more formally an Application for Review or Modification of Formal Award This must be filed within two (2) years from the last date of compensation.
+Typically, this is the date in which the last compensation check is received.

 - Additional Temporary Disability Benefits if the worsening of your injuries prevents you from working; and

-- Additional Permanent Disability Benefits
+- Additional Permanent Disability Benefits if your disability has increased.

 Even if working for a different employer the case can be re-opened.

-Where Is The Workers’ Compensation Court?
+Where is the Workers’ Compensation Court?

 Typically the matter is listed in the county of which the injured worker resides.